ColinJClemence/DataScienceStuff/curriculum/week-09/2.1-lab/readme.md

 Guide Pratice in Tableau:

 1. Adding background map images from openstreets maps, [tutorial link](http://kb.tableau.com/articles/knowledgebase/mapping-datapoints-google-maps)
+- set "geographic role" by right clicking data that is not automatically identified
 - Tableau uses the same projection as Google Maps
 - background maps can be any other image, i.e. dental charts
 2. Latitude (up and down from the equator); Longitude (distance east or west from prime meridian)